mwmlln/tails-on-trails/README.md

 Mock up screenshot will be inserted here.

 This site is created as a portfolio project for Code Institute's Software Development course.
-Please note that the course duration for my group, coding career for women is shortened by 3 months.
+Please note that the course duration for my group, coding career for women, is shortened by 3 months.

 ## The purpose of this site

 This site is created to share/seek the information about dog-friendly nature trails in Ireland.
-There are numerous nature trails and their information widely available online however there are not as many information about the suitability of the walk with man’s best friend.
+There are numerous nature trails accessible in convenience and information on them is widely available online, however there is a lack of information about the suitability of the walk with man’s best friend- the dog.
-The information on dog-friendly nature trails is not easy to find at present so here I created a forum to share the information and experience of the nature walk with dogs.
+The information on dog-friendly nature trails is not easy to find at present, so here I created a forum to share the information and experience of the nature walks with dogs.

-This site is mainly intended for registered users however unregistered guest users can view the summary of the posts.
-The reason for this is to give unregistered user a chance to preview the service before they make a decision whether or not the site is suited for their needs.
+This site is mainly intended for registered users, however unregistered guest users can view the summary of all posts.
+The reason for this is to give any unregistered user a chance to preview the service before they make a decision whether or not this site is suited for their needs.

 ## User Experience